parsehex/ai-experiments/README-GBNF.md

 # GBNF Grammar Notes

+Notes:

+- I've written grammar before that caused generation to run out of VRAM, so... uh, be careful.

 ## Usage in Strings

 When code returns a grammar string, you need to be mindful of the escaped characters.